 Duration: 3 hours

-From our meeting point located in the center of Prague, we take a short walk through the narrow cobblestone streets to the Charles Bridge which we’ll cross, following the routes of kings, queens and noblemen of old!
-After making our way across this masterpiece we will stop to admire the austere majesty of Our Lady under the Chain, a church and monastery founded by the Templars on their way to the Holy Land.
-After, we will see the Church of St. Nicholas and Nerudova Street as we head toward Prague Castle.
-You’ll also get a chance to take in the stunning Hradčanské Square with many palaces, including Archbishop’s Palace and Schwarzenberg Palace to name a few.
+The Prague Castle Walk starts from our meeting point located in the center of Prague.
+We’ll take a short walk through the narrow cobblestone streets to the Charles Bridge which is one of Prague’s three main attractions.
+Then follow in the footsteps of history by crossing it and taking the same route as Kings, Queens and noblemen of the bygone era.
+After making our way across this masterpiece we’ll stop to admire the austere majesty of St. Nicolas Church.
+After, we’ll take in the Prague Castle are and see (from the outside only) Hradčanské Square with its many palaces like the Archbishop’s Palace and Schwarzenberg Palace to name a few.

-Finally, it is time to approach the main attraction of our tour – Prague Castle.
-As we walk up the hill, you’ll have the chance to see some lovely hidden gardens and marvellous views of the city beneath us.
-As we arrive at the castle, one of the first sights you’ll see Old Royal Palace, the oldest structure in the area, a place that have served for coronations, indoor jousting tournaments, banana markets and defenestrations – the practice of throwing people out through a window, a term coined by the Czechs!
-Your guide will then follow up with stories on the amazing palaces in the area of Rosenberg, Lobkowicz and Burgrave’s where you’ll learn stories about alchemy too!
+Finally, it is time to ascend to the Castle via the old steps and Nerudova Street.
+As we walk up the hillside, we’ll discover some lovely hidden gardens and at the top, we’ll be treated to marvellous views of the city beneath us.
+We’ll stop a minute to savour the grandeur of the Castle area, a place that has hosted coronations, indoor jousting tournaments, banana markets and even defenestrations – the practice of throwing people out through a window, a term coined by the Czechs!
+And, before you leave, your guide will give you some history on the spectacular Schwarzenberg Palace and Archbishop’s Palace.

-Our walking tours are small personal groups and generally do not have more than 15 participants, making them interactive and personal and giving you plenty of chances to ask questions and get to know your guide and press them for local tips on where to go and what else to do.
+Our Prague Castle Walk consist of small groups and generally do not have more than 15 participants.
+This makes them interactive and personal and gives you plenty of chances to ask questions and get to know your guide.
+You can also hit them up for local tips and hints of where to go and what else to do.

-English speaking guide, entry to royal castle area sights day ticket, public transport tickets during the tour, many stops for photos and questions.
+Inclusions: English speaking guide, coffee and cake, public transport tickets during the tour, many stops for photos and questions

-Transport to the meeting point or from the conclusion point, gratuity/tip.
+Exclusions: Entry to sights and museums, transport to the meeting point or from the conclusion point, gratuity/tip